A Directory of DC-Area Brands Is Now Letting Shoppers Filter Their Searches to Find Black- and LGBTQ-Owned Businesses

 Mariana Magala and Leela Bhatia-Newman, both 29, have been friends since they met at the University of Chicago.
-When the two eventually found themselves both living in DC for work—Magala works for a local hospitality company, and Bhatia-Newman (a DC native) works for a pet company—the two became particularly interested in the local maker and artisan scene.
+When the two eventually found themselves both living in DC for work—Magala works for a local hospitality company, and Bhatia-Newman (a DC native) works for a tech company—the two became particularly interested in the local maker and artisan scene.

 The duo was eventually DMing each other Instagram posts from DC-area makers so often, they decided to start writing down the brands and products they’d stumbled across, sharing the list with friends who were searching for ways to shop locally.